• Skip to primary navigation

 Hair and nail products

-I only use a shampoo and occasionally a treatment cream.
+I use only shampoo and occasionally a treatment cream.
 I no longer buy all sorts of miracle products for hair.
 I’ve stopped using nail polish as well.

-I know, this is not for everyone and you might roll your eyes at this.
-But, when I saw these shocking statistics about how much plastics people consume, I was inspired to find alternatives to every bottled product I consume.
+I know this is not for everyone and you might roll your eyes at this.
+But, when I saw these shocking statistics about the amount of plastics people use as consumers, I was inspired to find alternatives to every bottled product I consume.

 I used to reward myself with useless things such as more clothes and purses.
-Now, if I want to give myself a gift, it would be a gift of experience and time or a gift of nothing.
+Now, if I want to give myself a gift, it will be a gift of experience and time.

 Gadgets